derekasola/Derekasola.github.io/essays/SemanticUI.md

 <img class="ui large center floated image" src="../images/regularhtmlcss.png">

 Coding without a framework to guide me is definitely a very tedious process.
-Getting the page styled correctly required a lot of tweaking to the stylesheet.
+Getting the page styled correctly required a lot of tweaking to the stylesheet.<br/>

 Example of Semantic ui code: